OpenGammaProject/MicroFC-SiPM-Array-Board/README.md

 To orient the SiPM correctly, look at the notches at the side of the plastic casing.
 There are 2 lines at the dot right here, that must be matched up with the dot on the PCB.

 ![SiPM Orientation](docs/SiPM-orientation.jpg)

+**Disclaimer:** This board has not been tested in a real world use case yet.